7404 Chapel Hill Road, Unit

 Erin Powell, Office Support staff

-Erin is a graduate of Cary Sr High School.
+Erin is a graduate of Cary Sr High School and attended Wake Tech in 1997.
 She brings several years of management and accounts payable experience as well as experience with individuals with IDD.
 Over the past 10yrs, Erin worked as the Asst.
 Executive Director for Your Choice Services.
 Erin’s experience included: Medicaid billing, remitting of documentation, authorization entry, interviewing of potential hires, day center inventory, residential home inspections, in addition to other responsibilities.
 Erin is also CQL certified as a Reliable Interviewer and has experience conducting Performance Outcome Measure interviews.
 Erin will be a welcomed additional Raleigh team member.

 Tracy is a licensed speech/langauge pathologist who has been working with children and adults on the Autism Spectrum for over 30 years.
 Her love of people with Autism has led her to recieve training in a wide variety of treatment approaches including DIR/Floortime, RDI, SCERTS, ABA, TEACCH and Verbal Behavior.
 Tracy is co-owner of Let’s Talk Speech and Language Services, Inc. where they provide speech therapy, occupational therapy, tutoring and consulting services.
 She helped start the Mariposa School for Children with Autism and developed the origional training protocol for the school.
 She is an owner and participant of the newly developed Collaborative Autism Treatment Campus (CAT-Campus) where she collaborates with other professionals and organizations to develop cohesive programs for people with autism and their families.
 Tracy is also on the Board of Directors for Knowledge for People, an organization that provides training and support for organizations working with people with Autism in developing countries.
 Tracy spends most of her time training and consulting and provides Specialized Consultative Services for A Small Miracle with an emphasis on teaching functional communication skills to replace maladaptive behaviors.